CivicActions/agile-california/call-notes/agendas-and-action-items.md

+#6/9 Call Agenda
+- Process for ensuring the site is up
+- Scheduling retrospective for entire project
+- Tying up Loose ends

 #6/8 Action items
 - Heather to work on logo, and then backlog
 - Owen to work on backlog before demos, and then documentation